bitnami/charts/bitnami/spark/README.md

 # Apache Spark

 [Apache Spark](https://spark.apache.org/) is a high-performance engine for large-scale computing tasks, such as data processing, machine learning and real-time data streaming.
-It includes APIs for Java, Python, Scala and R.

 ## TL;DR